Oregon Wines Fly Free

 Is the Oregon Wines Fly Free program permanent?

-At this time, the program is in a trial period.
+At this time, the program is set for one year.
 The results of

 the program will be evaluated by the three partners who will